 SWEATSHIRTS and SWEATERS Students may wear solid red, white, or navy blue sweatshirts or fleece jackets (plain or with the St. Matthew School logo) over their uniform shirts.
 They may also wear solid red, white, or navy blue cardigan or pullover style sweaters over their uniform shirts.
 Students may not wear hooded sweaters, sweatshirts, or fleece jackets.

 PANTS, SHORTS, SKIRTS, SKORTS, and CAPRIS PANTS Students may wear khaki or navy blue uniform pants or walking shorts.
 Uniforms pants are pleated or plain front cotton twill pants.
 No flair bottom, bell bottom, denim, stretch tight fitting, cargo, or carpenter pants.
 Shorts must be fingertip length or longer and must not fall below the knee.
-Girls may also wear khaki or navy blue skirts, skorts, jumpers, or Capri pants.
-Skirts, skorts, and jumpers must be no more than four inches above the knee. *Shorts and Capri pants may be worn during the 1st and 4th grading periods only.
+Girls may also wear khaki or navy blue skirts, skorts, jumpers, polo shirt dresses, or Capri pants.
+Skirts, skorts, jumpers, and dresses must be no more than four inches above the knee. *Shorts and Capri pants may be worn during the 1st and 4th grading periods only.

 BELTS Students in grades 1-5 must wear a belt if their pants, shorts, Capri pants, skirts, or skorts have belt loops.